Open-RIO/ToastAPI/README.md

 - Credit yourself!
 Add @author to your JavaDoc comments so people can thank you
 - Submit it to us via Pull Request.
 This makes it easy for us to merge your changes

+Don't forget, we also have a [Contribution Guide](https://github.com/Open-RIO/ToastAPI/wiki/Contributing-to-Toast) to make sure you setup your Development Environment correctly.

 Thanks for helping improving Toast!

 # Why did I call it 'Toast'?